Updated Alfa Romeo Tonale 2026 Finally Earns Its Badge On The Hood | Review

 Competitors

 This Sport Speciale version completely changes that conversation.
-At around $45,000, Alfa Romeo has finally found the “sweet spot,” and remember, we’re talking about the top trim.
+At around $45,000, Alfa Romeo has finally found the “sweet spot,” and don’t forget we’re talking about the top trim.
 Less expensive versions can be had for around $40,000.
 Competitors include the BMW X1, Audi Q3, and, of course, the related Dodge Hornet.

 Verdict